Vonage/vonage-java-code-snippets/README.md

 You will need to have [Gradle](https://gradle.org/) installed to build the code.
-Once you have gradle installed, run the following to build a jar that contains the quickstart code along with all the vonage client library dependencies:
+Once you have gradle installed, run the following to build a jar that contains the quickstart code along with all the vonage server sdk dependencies:

 ```sh
 gradle assemble